Bike reviews have become ridiculously popular on this site…

 Well, that cost quite a lot more, and I did not see the benefit of having a few lighter weight bits.
 I already had some sick brakes to put on, and I also knew that I wanted to downgrade to 11 speed…PLUS the black looked awesome.
 It was kind of a no-brainer to me to get the 2nd tier model, and so far I have no regrets.

 So first things first, I removed the stickers from my suspension before I even built the bike.
-I did this because it looks sick to not have stickers on the suspension, plus there’s no benefit to me (or to the companies) to be a rolling advertisement for something I have by buying something else (the Giant).
+I did this because it looks sick to not have stickers on the suspension, plus there’s no benefit to me (or to the companies) to be a rolling advertisement.
 Sure, most people prefer to run the stickers… but most people also wore shirts that said ‘Aeropostale’ in the early 2000s.
 Not sure if we ever figured out what that was??

 It’s pretty obvious to the trained eye that the suspension are the stock Fox 36 with GRIP 2 damper and X2 rear shock.